influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 requiring a pro-longed time between deprecation and removal to ensure a smooth transition for users.

+Versions between deprecation and removal of plugins, plugin options or option values, Telegraf must log a *warning* on startup including information about the version introducing the deprecation, the version of removal and an user-facing hint on suitable replacements.
+In this phase Telegraf should operate normally even with deprecated plugins, plugin options or option values being set in the configuration files.

+Starting from the removal version, Telegraf must show an *error* message for deprecated plugins present in the configuration including all information listed above.
+Removed plugin options and option values should be handled as invalid settings in the configuration files and must lead to an error.
+In this phase, Telegraf should *stop running* until all deprecated plugins, plugin options and option values are removed from the configuration files.

 ## Deprecation Process

 The deprecation process comprises the following the steps below.